Why would someone want to make blurry photographs? That's a question I asked myself when I started making pictures. I have changed my mind.

 Blur is predominantly done during software based post-processing.
 The intention is to create abstracts.
 I said it before, either you love it or you hate it.

-Inspired by the sad latest developments at the island of La Palma where homes, gardens, private property and infrastructure have been covered under 30 feet of lava, nothing ever to be retrieved.
+Inspired by the sad developments at the island of La Palma in 2021 where homes, gardens, private property and infrastructure have been covered under 30 feet of lava, nothing ever to be retrieved.

 --- 2 Oct 2021, Est (NL) ---